MadNLP/MadNLP.jl/docs/src/tutorials/lbfgs.md

 Hence, the problem is good candidate for a quasi-Newton algorithm.

-We start by solving the problem with the default options in MadNLP, using the dense linear solver Lapack:
+We start by solving the problem with the default options in MadNLP, using a dense linear solver from LAPACK:

 ```@example lbfgs
 nh = 10